OperatorJack/Madness-April-2021/Readme - The Blight.txt

  works across multiple diseases at once.
 Don't think that just because once disease progressed, another cannot.

-- 3 new mouth covering scarves, created by Greatness7!
+- 3 new mouth covering scarves, created by Axeljk, Melchior Dahrk, and Greatness7!

  - Face coverage is taken into account when transmitting the Blight.
 Actors with face shielding will have a lower chance of contracting a Blight disease than those